KaneRoot/filestoraged/README.md

 # How this works:

 * libipc is used to communicate
+* dodb is used to keep track of the files, using its tag system
 * messages are: JSON encoded, 1KB buffered data
 * message example: { message-id: "UUID", chunk: "UUID", data: [1KB BINARY DATA] }